Ampelion/Ampelion/README.md

 I have held the consequences of safety failure in my hands.
 The discipline that prevents it is not complicated and it is not optional: reason first, then act.
 Enumerate what can go wrong.
 Try to make it go wrong, in every conformation, many times.
 Fold the failure modes into the test.
 Repeat thousands of times.
 Submit it to a regulator.
 Take the notes.
 Refine.
 Demonstrate.
 Then act.

-Biology is squishy, complex, surprising, and ultimately understandable, if you resist reducing it before you understand it.
-AI is the same kind of object.
-Squishy in sensu silico.
-I come at it the way I came at cell therapy: observation before control.
-Let the system show you what it does.
-Map where it fails.
-Understand it before the stakes are high — because by the time they are, understanding is no longer optional.
+Biology is squishy, complex, surprising, and ultimately understandable.
+AI is too, squishy in sensu silico.
+Let the system show what it does, where it fails.
+Understand, control.

-That is why a biologist cares about AI safety.

-Be bold.
-Not reckless.
+Bold, not reckless.

 ___

 <img src="https://github.com/user-attachments/assets/9732fbbd-449e-439e-99a3-9e8c11f7898b" alt=" swapping wheels at the track" width="400"/>